-In these uncertain times, the United States deserves a vigorous and accountable homeland security policy.
-But equally important is the need to guarantee that our efforts to combat terrorism remain consistent with our values and our commitment to an open and free society.
+The United States continues to need a strong and effective homeland security policy.
+Equally important is the need to guarantee that efforts to combat terrorism remain consistent with values and continue to safeguard Americans’ civil liberties.

-As Chairman of the Senate Select Committee on Intelligence and a member of the Senate Judiciary Subcommittee on Technology, Terrorism and Homeland Security, Senator Feinstein has long been involved in the homeland security debate.
-She is committed to continuing to work hard to ensure that our finite homeland security funding dollars are allocated where the need is greatest.
+As chairman of the Senate Intelligence Committee and member of the Senate Judiciary Subcommittee on Technology, Terrorism and Homeland Security, Senator Feinstein has long been at the forefront of the homeland security debate.
+She is committed to ensuring that funds for homeland security are allocated where the need is greatest.

-- Intelligence Community Leadership Act – The first sponsor of legislation to create the position of Director of National Intelligence to oversee the nation's intelligence community, set priorities and give direction to the 16 intelligence agencies.
+- The Intelligence Community Leadership Act, which created the position of Director of National Intelligence to oversee the nation's intelligence community, set priorities and provide direction to the 16 intelligence agencies.

-- Created terrorist watchlist capability – Required a terrorist watch-listing capability and the creation of the National Virtual Translation Center.
+- A provision to authorize terrorist watch-listing capability and the creation of the National Virtual Translation Center.